 Cairo, the capital of Egypt, is home to the pyramids and some mind-blowing ancient treasures.
-A city with a population of around 21 million, which makes it the second largest city area in Africa, it’s something that can be daunting at first glance.
+A city with a population of around 21 million, which makes it the second largest city area in Africa, it can be daunting at first glance.
 Smog hangs over the buildings, traffic is deadlocked, the noise can be deafening.
-Yet there is something about this city on the Nile that had me say: “I could live here,” on my very first visit.
+Yet there is something about this city on the Nile that had me say “I could live here” on my very first visit.

-Be it the mix of ancient and modern history, be it the presence of the historic river with feluccas sailing by even in the bustling city center, or maybe it was just the many small food carts serving up fresh delights every night alongside the quays of the Nile.
+Be it the mix of ancient and modern history, or be it the presence of the historic Nile river with feluccas sailing by even in the bustling city center.
+Maybe the thousand minarets (the skinny towers typical of mosques) sticking up from the city, or maybe the many small food carts serving up fresh delights every night alongside the quays of the Nile.
 There definitely is something very special about Cairo.

-Cairo is the starting point for most visitors to Egypt, because of its large international airport, and the biggest draw for tourists, the pyramids which sit in the suburb of Giza.
-And, after all, coming to Egypt without seeing the pyramids is like missing the Eiffel Tower in Paris.
-But what else is there to do once you have clambered around the pyramids and marveled at the sphinx?
+Cairo is the starting point for most visitors to Egypt because of the Cairo International Airport, the opportunities for interesting day trips (such as to Memphis, south of Cairo, or north to the Mediterranean) it presents, or the cruises that head up the Nile to Aswan.
+But the biggest draw for tourists is the nearby Giza pyramid complex, which includes the Great Pyramid of Giza.
+After all, coming to Egypt without seeing the pyramids is like missing the Eiffel Tower in Paris.
+But what else is there to do once you have clambered around the pyramids and marveled at the Sphinx?
 Plenty.

 Read on for some great things to see and do while in Cairo.

-1. Museum Of Egyptian Antiquities / The Grand Egyptian Museum
+1. Museum Of Egyptian Antiquities / Grand Egyptian Museum

 2. National Museum Of Egyptian Civilization

-The second new museum added to Cairo’s must-see list is the National Museum of Egyptian Civilization which will go hand in hand with the above museums, but will concentrate on the history, and the telling of it, rather than on the individual artifacts.
-That said, the pharaohs’ mummies have already been transferred with great pomp and circumstance during the Former Rulers’ Parade in early 2021.
-Located, overlooking Ain El Sira Lake, in the old part of Cairo, where replicas of pharaonic boats float, the setting is scenic and tranquil, considering the noise of Cairo steps away from there.
-A stunning modern building, the displays take you through the different eras of Egyptian civilization and don’t just concentrate on the ancient pharaohs.
+The second new museum added to Cairo’s must-see list is the National Museum of Egyptian Civilization, which will go hand in hand with the above museums but will concentrate on the history, and the telling of it, rather than on the individual artifacts.
+That said, the pharaohs’ mummies were transferred with great pomp and circumstance during the Former Rulers’ Parade in early 2021.

 3. Old Coptic Cairo